rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 Note - we would not normally make the project under your name but create a group and add the project there on residency but for simplicity of the exercise we'll do that here
 </p> -->

 3. If you have not used Git before; you may need to tell Git who you are and what your email is before we commit.
 Run the following commands, substituting your email and "Your Name".
-If you've done this before move on to the next step. <!-- The last git config command is used to bypass SSL key verification in this repo since we are using self-signed certificates on the GitLab sever. -->
+If you've done this before move on to the next step.

 ```bash
 git config --global user.email "yourname@mail.com"